aplteam/Tester2/README.md

 `Run`, `RunBatchTests`, `RunGUI`, `RunThese` and `Run__` are running all or selected test cases with or without error trapping.

+Note that there are helpers available for the most common cases, see the "Helpers" for details.

 ### Flow control